web-platform-tests/rfcs/rfcs/valid-item-urls.md

 Only the last three of these are test files, which generate three test items.

-One question here is whether we should disallow test file paths that allow spaces, or whether we should just escape these in the URL.
+One question here is whether we should disallow test file paths that contain spaces, or whether we should just escape these in the URL.

 ## Risks